 Instructions / Storage

-- All products from Red Truck Bakery are baked the day they are shipped.
+- All cakes from Red Truck Bakery are baked the day they are shipped.

-- Each product will stay fresh for several days after delivery when kept at room temperature.
+- Each cake will stay fresh at room temperature for at least two days after delivery.

 - Items are prepared fresh and shipped directly from the shop